DavidTorpey/davidtorpey.github.io/_posts/2020-12-04-self-supervised-learning.markdown

 This naive algorithm is highly inefficient since all possible faces will need to be checked.
 This involves checking $$ n \choose d $$ possible faces.
 In order words, the computational complexity of this algorithm is $$ \Theta({n \choose d}) $$.

 A much more efficient algorithm for computing a convex hull is the quickhull algorithm.
 It is a popular algorithm for the general dimension case, and is indeed the implementation in the scipy package (which leverages the qhull library).

+A key operation used in the quickhull algorithm is *signed distance from a point to a hyperplane*.